Blogs

 The Shift Toward Edge Computing

-Papermaster’s remarks, made during AMD’s latest event, emphasize the shift from AI training — the process of teaching models — to AI inference, where pre-trained models are applied to real-time data to make decisions and predictions.
+Papermaster’s remarks, made during AMD’s latest event, emphasize the shift from AI training the process of teaching models, to AI inference, where pre-trained models are applied to real-time data to make decisions and predictions.
 Unlike training, which requires immense computational resources often housed in large data centers, inference is a more lightweight, real-time process that is ideal for edge devices such as mobile phones, laptops, and other portable devices.

 According to Papermaster, the power of AI inference on mobile and laptops lies in the ability to process AI workloads directly on the device without the need to rely on cloud-based servers.
-This offers significant advantages in terms of privacy, speed, and efficiency, as users can perform tasks like voice recognition, real-time image processing, and even video enhancement without sending data to the cloud.
+This offers significant advantages in terms of privacy, speed, and efficiency, as users can perform tasks like voice recognition, audio to text transcription, real-time image processing, and even video enhancement without sending data to the cloud.
 Such advancements are being fueled by improvements in chip architecture and AI acceleration technologies, which are now becoming more accessible to consumer-grade devices.

 AI on Mobile Phones: The Future is Now